CardanoSolutions/ogmios-ts-client-starter-kit/README.md

 ### Where can I get more info about Ogmios?

-Ogmios is developed by [Cardano Solutions](https://github.com/cardanosolutions) and the main contributor / maintainer is [Matthias Benkort](https://github.com/KtorZ).
-The codebase lives in the [Ogmios](https://github.com/cardanosolutions/ogmios) Github repository.
-Thechincal documentation can be found in [ogmios.dev](https://ogmios.dev/) website.
+Ogmios is developed by [Cardano Solutions](https://github.com/cardanosolutions) and the main contributor / maintainer is [KtorZ](https://github.com/KtorZ).
+The codebase lives in the [CardanoSolutions/Ogmios](https://github.com/cardanosolutions/ogmios) Github repository.
+Technical documentation and API reference can be found at [ogmios.dev](https://ogmios.dev/).

 ## DIY Ideas

 Here are some ideas on how to continue the development of this starter kit as a way to understand the rest of Ogmios features.
 These tasks can be acomplished by reading the Ogmios [typescript client documentation](https://ogmios.dev/typescript-client/) and some extrapolation from the existing examples:

-- [ ] Submit a Tx using the Tx-Submission mini-protocol
+- [ ] Query a particular UTxO by output reference.

-- [ ] Query a particular UTxO by specifying the Tx hash and index.
+- [ ] Submit a Tx using the Local-Tx-Submission mini-protocol.

-- [ ] Check the state of the mempool using the Tx-Monitor mini-protocol
+- [ ] Check the state of the mempool using the Tx-Monitor mini-protocol.